stryan/materia/README.md

 # Install

+## Requirements

+The following are run time requirements and reflect what systems Materia is tested on.
+It may work without the specified versions (especially the systemd requirement).

+Materia will not work with Podman versions lower than 4.4, as that is the version Quadlets were introduced in.

+- Podman 5.4 or higher
+- Systemd v254 or higher

+Materia supports running both root-full and rootless quadlets, however currently root-full is the more tested pathway.

 ## From source
 Build from source using `mise build`.
 By default this will generate binaries for amd64 and arm64.